hadley/helpr/ideas.md

   * DONE - needs to 'talk' with old packages button
 * DONE - Rewrite alternative to installed.packages() that is much faster

-* Top ten functions and most recently used 10 functions
+* DONE - Top ten functions and most recently used 10 functions
 * add links to the manuals

 Package

 * link to CRAN page
-* links to news & changelogs
+* BUSY - links to news & changelogs
 * demos
 * DONE - vignettes
 * NEEDS VALIDATION - separate data and functions